summer-ospp/help-en/docs/index.md

 ## How does the community sign up

-Please fill in the relevant information of the community according to the [* * community registration template * *] (. / assets / community registration template.
-Txt) and send it to the email `summer@iscas.ac.cn` The organizer will connect with the community to discuss the follow-up cooperation.
+Please send the relevant information of the community to the email `summer@iscas.ac.cn` The organizer will connect with the community to discuss the follow-up cooperation.

 Please refer to the [community guide](community.md) for detailed description of community participation activities。